jono-rams/surround-to-eac3/README.md

   * Process a single video or batch-process an entire folder (including subfolders).

+* **High-Performance Parrallel Processing:**

+  * Processes multiple files simultaneously to dramatically speed up batch jobs, automatically using the optimal number of CPU cores.

+* **Interactive Progress Bar:**

+  * A clean `tqdm` progress bar shows you the overall progress, ETA, and processing speed.

+* **Safe Dry Run Mode:**

+  * Run the script with a `--dry-run` flag to see a report of exactly what changes would be made without modifying any files.

 * **Targets Specific Languages:**

   * By default, it processes English (`eng`) and Japanese (`jpn`) audio streams, but this is **fully customizable** via a command-line argument.